hasura/graphql-engine/docs/graphql/core/queries/query-filters.rst

    :emphasize-lines: 2

       query {
-        article (where: {author: {name: {_eq: "Sidney"}}}) {
+        articles (where: {author: {name: {_eq: "Sidney"}}}) {
           id
           title
         }
       }

-The behaviour of the comparision operators depends on whether the nested objects are a single object related via an object relationship or an array of objects related via an array relationship.
+The behavior of the comparison operators depends on whether the nested objects are a single object related via an object relationship or an array of objects related via an array relationship.

-- In case of an **object relationship**, a row will be returned if the single nested object satisfies the defined condition.
+- In the case of an **object relationship**, a row will be returned if the single nested object satisfies the defined condition.
-- In case of an **array relationship**, a row will be returned if **any of the nested objects** satisfy the defined condition.
+- In the case of an **array relationship**, a row will be returned if **any of the nested objects** satisfy the defined condition.

 Let's look at a few use cases based on the above: